SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 >   - Used as an intermediate format that defines a mapping between ABAP data and XML
 >   - Therefore, if you want to deserialize XML data in ABAP, you must first transform it to the asXML format.
 > - Make sure that you use appropriate exception classes for potential errors in transformations.
 See the section [Catchable Exceptions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapcall_transformation.htm) in the `CALL TRANSFORMATION` topic.
 > - For serializing instances of classes, find more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenasxml_class_instances.htm) in the ABAP Keyword Documentation.
-The classes must implement the `IF_SERIALIZABLE_OBJECT` interface (find a demo in the executable example).
+The classes must implement the `IF_SERIALIZABLE_OBJECT` interface (find a demo in the executable example and further down).

 <p align="right"><a href="#top">⬆️ back to top</a></p>